ArgosQC

 approach allows greater flexibility as intermediate & final output

 data and metadata can be re-structured as needed.
-Both approaches are
+The single function

 ,